-WHEREAS, the function and powers of the Commission are set froth in the Agreement, a cooperative agreement between members approved by the CBS under Resolutions No. 2019-27.

-4. ENACTMENT.
-NOW, THEREFORE, BE IT ENACTED by the Assembly of the City and Borough of Sitka that the Sitka General Code Title 4, entitled "Revenue and Finance", be amended by adding Chapter 4.10, entitled "Alaska Remote Seller Sales Tax", to read as follows (deleted language stricken, new language underlined):
+- 1. CLASSIFICATION.
+This ordinance is of a permanent nature and is intended to become a part of the Sitka General Code. - 2.
+SEVERABILITY.
+If any provision of this ordinance or any application to any person or circumstance is held invalid, the remainder of this ordinance and application to any person or circumstance shall not be affected. - 3.
+PURPOSE.
+The purpose of this ordinance is to update and refine this code chapter consistent with the updates and refinements adopted by the Alaska Remote Seller Sales Tax Commission (ARSSTC), on February 24, 2021, which are required to be adopted by each member jurisdiction within 120 days of adoption by the ARSSTC. - 4.
+ENACTMENT.
+NOW, THEREFORE, BE IT ENACTED by the Assembly of the City and Borough of Sitka that the Sitka General Code Title 4, entitled "Revenue and Finance", be amended by updating Chapter 4.10, entitled "Alaska Remote Seller Sales Tax" to read as follows (deleted language stricken, new language underlined):